What You Will Learn

 Problem 3: Your Competitor Gets Recommended Instead

 This one stings.
-You ask ChatGPT for the best business in your category, and it enthusiastically recommends your main competitor — maybe even explains why they are great.
-You are either not mentioned or listed as a lesser alternative.
+You ask ChatGPT for the best business in your category, and it enthusiastically recommends your main competitor — maybe even explains why they're great.
+You're either not mentioned or listed as a lesser alternative.

 Why it happens: Your competitor likely has a stronger digital presence.
-This could mean more reviews (and better ones), more detailed and authoritative website content, more mentions and backlinks from respected sources, or more active engagement across platforms.
+More reviews (and better ones), more detailed and authoritative website content, more mentions and backlinks from respected sources.
 AI models follow the data, and right now, the data is pointing at your competitor more than at you.

 6. What to Do If You Are NOT Being Recommended

-If the news was not great, do not panic.
+If the news wasn't great, don't panic.
 This is fixable.
 The key insight is that AI recommendations are based on your overall digital presence, not on any single trick or hack.
 Here are the practical steps to improve your visibility, ordered by impact:

 Fix Your Foundation: Website Content

 Your website is the single most important asset for AI visibility.
-AI models use your site to understand what you do, where you operate, and whether you are authoritative.
-Here is what to improve:
+AI models use your site to understand what you do, where you operate, and whether you're authoritative.
+Here's what to improve:

 - Add detailed service pages.
 Do not just list your services — create a dedicated page for each one that thoroughly explains what you offer, who it is for, and what makes your approach unique.
 Aim for at least 500 words per service page.